Nurses Settle at Mount Sinai and Montefiore After 3 Day Strike

 The New York State Nurses Association said its union members would return to the hospitals immediately, even before the tentative agreement was ratified by rank and file workers over the next few days bringing to a close a short strike that started Jan.
 9.

-New York Presbyterian Hospital and six others had reached agreements with the union before the strike deadline.
+New York Presbyterian Hospital and six other hospitals had reached agreements with the union before the strike deadline.
 Negotiations seemed to hinge as much on staffing levels as it did on pay hikes.

 NYSNA president Nancy Hagans, who said Montefiore was understaffed by 700 nurses and Mount Sinai by 500, said the agreement was reached when hospital management acquiesced to the nurses’ requests for safer staffing ratios.